 Didn’t Mylie Cyrus even write a song about her puffer fish?
 You can’t make this stuff up, folks!

-This week I’m joining up with some fellow bloggers to create a rounded study unit about aquariums!
+In addition to offering recommendations of fish books for children that kids will love and learn from, I’ve teamed up with some fellow bloggers to offer you homeschool and in-class aquarium unit study resources!
 You can find these fish books for kids at your local library or purchase through the affiliate links provided for your convenience.

 Fish Books for Kids